 - I. Call several neighbors together and form a planning committee - II.
 Determine the area to be included and prepare block maps to help organize your group. - III.
 Select the Watch Coordinator and Block Captains. - A. Duties of the Watch Coordinator - 1.
-Act as the liaison between the Division of Police and the Block Captains - Assist the Division of Police by disseminating information to the Block Captains - Attend IMPACT meetings at the Henrico County Training Center as provided - 4.
+Act as the liaison between the Division of Police and the Block Captains - 2.
+Assist the Division of Police by disseminating information to the Block Captains - 3.
+Attend quarterly IMPACT meetings at the Henrico County Training Center - 4.
 Coordinate the activities of the Block Captains - 5.
 Maintain a master list of all Watch members - 6.
 Strive to get 100% participation in the Address Display, Operation Identification, and Operation Night Light programs - B. Duties of the Block Captains - 1.
-Act as the liaison between the Coordinator and the Neighbors - 2.
-Assist the Coordinator by disseminating information to the neighbors - 3.
+Act as the liaison between the Coordinator and the Neighbors

+- 2. Assist the Coordinator by disseminating information to the neighbors - 3.
 Recruit new Watch members - 4.
 Assist the Watch Coordinator in planning and conducting Watch meetings (we recommend that watch groups meet at least quarterly) - 5.
 Prepare and maintain a Data Sheet for each family involved in the Watch on their block for Block Captain's records - 6.
-Prepare and maintain a telephone/e-mail contact sheet to disseminate information to watch members in case of emergency - 7.
+Prepare and maintain a Telephone Tree/e-mail tree to disseminate information to watch members in case of emergency - 7.
 Make sure each member has an accurate copy of the block map - 8.
-Coordinate the efforts of the neighbors on their block
+Coordinate the efforts of the neighbors on their block - IV.

-- IV.
 Schedule a meeting between the Coordinator and Block Captains - A. Select a suitable meeting place - B. Invite all interested neighbors to attend - C. Use this manual as a lesson plan for the meeting - D. Designate someone to take minutes to be made available to the neighbors who are unable to attend - V. Establish a regular meeting schedule for the Watch Coordinator and Block Captains to discuss neighborhood problems and plan neighborhood watch activities - VI.
-Contact your Community Officer to submit the Neighborhood Watch Coordinator's contact information and register your Neighborhood Watch - VII.
+Submit the Neighborhood Watch Coordinator's contact information to the Henrico Police Neighborhood Watch Coordinator

+VII.
 Install Neighborhood Watch signs to warn criminals to stay away.

 (Information about placement of these signs will be provided when your Neighborhood Watch becomes active.)